Chart Color Schemes

 Munruben - Park Ridge South hosts an older demographic, ranking in the top quartile nationwide

-The median age in Munruben - Park Ridge South is 43 years, significantly higher than Greater Brisbane's average of 36 years and Australia's national average of 38 years.
-The 55-64 age group comprises 16.9% of the population, which is notably higher than both Greater Brisbane's percentage and the national average of 11.2%.
-Conversely, the 25-34 age group makes up only 7.3% of the population in Munruben - Park Ridge South.
-According to post-2021 Census data, the 15 to 24 age group has increased from 13.7% to 15.1%, while the 65 to 74 cohort has risen from 9.6% to 10.8%.
-However, the 25 to 34 age group has decreased from 9.3% to 7.3%, and the 45 to 54 age group has dropped from 16.4% to 14.7%.
-Population forecasts for 2041 indicate substantial demographic changes in Munruben - Park Ridge South.
-The 75 to 84 age group is expected to grow by 60%, reaching 363 people from the current 226.
-Notably, all population growth will come from the combined 65+ age groups, reflecting the area's aging demographic profile.
-In contrast, the 15 to 24 and 45 to 54 age cohorts are projected to experience population declines.
+The median age in Munruben - Park Ridge South is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and Australia's national median age of 38 years.
+The 55-64 age group constitutes 16.9% of the population, compared to Greater Brisbane's figure, while the 25-34 cohort makes up only 7.3%.
+This concentration in the 55-64 age group is notably higher than the national average of 11.2%.
+According to post-2021 Census data, the 15 to 24 age group has increased from 13.7% to 15.1%, and the 65 to 74 cohort has risen from 9.6% to 10.8%.
+Conversely, the 25 to 34 cohort has decreased from 9.3% to 7.3%, and the 45 to 54 group has fallen from 16.4% to 14.7%.
+Population forecasts for 2041 suggest substantial demographic changes in Munruben - Park Ridge South, with the 75 to 84 age group expected to grow by 60%, reaching 363 people from 226.
+Notably, all population growth will be accounted for by the combined 65+ age groups, reflecting the area's aging demographic trend.
+In contrast, the 15 to 24 and 45 to 54 cohorts are projected to experience population declines.